-If a player loses required protective equipment, this will be handled exactly as in NFHS rules, with an immediate stoppage of play and no penalty (unless the loss of equipment was deliberate, in which case an unsportsmanlike conduct foul is assessed).
+If a player in possession or potentially involved in the play loses required protective equipment, this will be an immediate stoppage of play with no penalty (unless the loss of equipment was deliberate, in which case an unsportsmanlike conduct foul is assessed).
+If a player not in possession of the ball legally loses mandatory equipment and no other players are in the immediate vicinity, then the play may continue.